rails/rails/guides/source/active_job_basics.md

 - **Scheduler**: This takes care of recurring tasks, adding jobs to the queue when they're due.
 - **Supervisor**: It oversees the whole system, managing workers and dispatchers.
 It starts and stops them as needed, monitors their health, and ensures everything runs smoothly.

-Going back to the default configuration in `config/queue.yml`, everything is optional.

-These are the following configuration options:

-Here’s a simplified table for the configuration options:
+Everything is optional in the `config/queue.yml`.
+If no configuration at all is provided, Solid Queue will run with one dispatcher and one worker with default settings.
+Below are some of the configuration options you can set in `config/queue.yml`:

 | **Option**                           | **Description**                                                                                     | **Default Value**                             |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------- | --------------------------------------------- |